Using a table visualization

 5.1.1.
 Column type

-By default, flat column values are displayed as text, but you can change the column type to one of the other supported column types:
+By default, column cells display values as text, but you can change the column type to one of the other supported column types:

 • Image – Displays images at URLs/addresses from or based on your data, similar to a data image, as set in the Image Path property.